ent/ent/doc/website/blog/2021-10-11-importing-your-database-schema-to-ent.md

 1. Create a Database and Schema - we want to show how `entimport` can generate an Ent schema for an existing database.
    To demonstrate that, we will first create a database, and define some tables in it that we can import into Ent.
-2. Initialize an Ent Project - use the Ent cli to create needed directory structure and an Ent schema generation script.
+2. Initialize an Ent Project - use the Ent CLI to create the needed directory structure and an Ent schema generation script.
-3. Install `entimport` - download `entimport` using the Go cli.
+3. Install `entimport`
 4. Run `entimport` against our demo database - import the database schema that we’ve created into our ent project.
 5. Demonstrate how to use Ent with our generated schemas.